ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 notation can also be understand as ``MAJOR.MINOR.PATCH``:

 * **Major** version when you make incompatible API changes.
-* **Minor** version when you add functionality in a backwards compatible manner.
+* **Minor** version when you add a feature in a backwards-compatible manner.
 * **Patch** version when you make backwards compatible bug fixes.

 One exception exists. ``MAJOR`` versions are not expected to be regularly released when any incompatible API changes are made.
-They are only expected to be released with major, globally-breaking API changes.
-This matches the versioning methodology for the "big three" data science python libraries: `NumPy`_, `SciPy`_, and `pandas`_.
+They are only expected to be released with major, globally breaking API changes.
+This matches the versioning methodology for the "big three" data science Python libraries: `NumPy`_, `SciPy`_, and `pandas`_.

 .. _Semantic Versioning: https://semver.org/